ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 get_session_started_at
 ----------------------

-Retrieve the timestamp of when the current session was started.
+Get the timestamp of when the current session was started.

 .. code-block:: yaml